Have you ever felt scared of not getting help before even being in a tough spot?

 6. Work As A Photographer

-It can help you in facing your fear of crowds as you will have to go out to click pictures.
-It will also help you build confidence when dealing with different clients.
+It will help you build confidence when dealing with different clients.

 Are you good at computers?
-Can you figure out the problem in an instant?
+Can you figure out the problem in a second?
 Then you can become IT support.

 8. Freelance Writer Or Marketer